Magpol/createTimelineGraph/README.md

 # createTimelineGraph

-A graphical tool for visualizing temporal data stored in a CSV file
+The script is a graphical tool for visualizing temporal data stored in a CSV file.
+It allows users to choose a CSV file containing timestamps and generates a dynamic graph that displays the number of entries per time unit.
+The user can adjust parameters such as bar width, time adjustment in hours, and select the graph type (bars, dots, or plots).
+Additionally, there is an option to resample the data based on different time intervals (minutes, hours, or days).
+The graphical user interface (GUI) provides an interactive experience, enabling real-time updates to the graph as parameters are modified.